 - Preheat the oven to 400 F.

 - Put raisins and rum in a small microwave safe bowl.
 Microwave for 1 minute.
-Let sit for 20 minutes to absorb most of the liquid.
+Let sit for 20 minutes to absorb most of the liquid while you prepare the rest of the dough.

 - Place the pecans on a sheet pan and bake for 5 - 6 minutes at 400 F until crisp.
 Set aside to cool.